 I wonder what punctuation can be used, if there is a command for new line or paragraph breaks.

 Unfortunately Christian, the short answer is that there aren’t any paragraph breaks in Android’s punctuation commands.
-Yes, you can use the “new line” or “new paragraph” punctuation commands, but unlike Dragon Naturally Speaking or other true text to speech programs, Android’s speech to text engine isn’t that good.
+Yes, you can use the “new line” or “new paragraph” punctuation commands. but unlike Dragon Naturally Speaking or other true text to speech programs, Android’s speech to text engine isn’t that good.
 Well, it’s good, but when we talk about dictation, Android sucks.
+Google is really improving Android dictation capabilities, and while you’re not going to experience Dragon-like dictation, I think you’ll be pleasantly surprised with the results.

 STT types what you tell it to